-For approximately one hundred years the canyon area was uninhabited by humans.
-Paiute from the east and Cerbat from the west were the first humans to reestablish settlements in and around the Grand Canyon.
-The Paiute settled the plateaus north of the Colorado River and the Cerbat built their communities south of the river, on the Coconino Plateau.
-Sometime in the 15th century the Navajo, or the Dine, arrived in the area.
+For approximately 100 years, the canyon area was uninhabited by people.
+The Paiute from the east and Cerbat from the west were the first humans to reestablish settlements in and around the Grand Canyon.
+The Paiute settled the plateaus north of the Colorado River, and the Cerbat built their communities south of the river, on the Coconino Plateau.
+Sometime in the 15th century, the Navajo, or the Dine, arrived in the area.

-The group arrived at South Rim of the Grand Canyon between Desert View and Moran Point and saw a river below.
-Pablo de Melgrossa, Juan Galeras and a third soldier descended one third of the way into the Canyon until they were forced to return because of lack of water.
+The group arrived at the South Rim of the Grand Canyon between Desert View and Moran Point and saw a river below.
+Pablo de Melgrossa, Juan Galeras, and a third soldier descended one-third of the way into the Canyon until they were forced to return because of a lack of water.
 It is speculated that their Hopi guides must have been reluctant to lead them to the river, as they surely knew the route to the canyon floor.

 In 1776, Fathers Francisco Atanasio Dominguez and Silvestre Velez de Escalante traveled with a group of Spanish soldiers to explore southern Utah.
-One their journey the group traveled along the North Rim of the Canyon in Glen and Marble Canyons in search of a route from Santa Fe, New Mexico, to Monterey, California.
+On their journey, the group traveled along the North Rim of the Canyon in Glen and Marble Canyons in search of a route from Santa Fe, New Mexico, to Monterey, California.